R-s0n/Drifting_Embers/README.md

 ### Nuclei Embers

-Runs nuclei scans on all live URLs for a given FQDN
+Runs nuclei scans on all live URLs for a given FQDN (use read_json.py to quickly read reports)

 `python3 nuclei_embers.py -d [FQDN] -t [TEMPLATE]`